Hegemonic stability theory: China

-U.S. military can be characterized by "imperial overstretch," wrote Paul Kennedy in 1987.
-Fifteen years later, Kennedy re-estimated: “Nothing has ever existed like this disparity of power; nothing.
-I have returned to all of the comparative defense spending and military personnel statistics over the past 500 years that I compiled in The Rise and Fall of the Great Powers, and no other nation comes close… There is… no comparison.”
 Writing in 1992, Andrew L. Shapiro assured regarding the U.S.: With troops operating abroad in more than fifty-five countries, "a military force is extended so much that it nears a breaking point."
 After three decades of "nearing a breaking point," the U.S administration approved a record–breaking peacetime national defense budget of $813 billion.
 Meanwhile, Shapiro continued in 1992, China is taking advantage by industrializing its army using their wealth.
-China's military budget is increasing and the troops are expanding.
+China's military budget is increasing, and the troops are expanding.
 A decade later, Steven W. Mosher insisted that China is building up its armed forces "to break America's back in Asia and thus end America's reign as the sole superpower in the world."

-It remains unknown whether the aim of the Chinese build up is America's "back breaking," but definitely its pace is not neck-breaking.
-By 2022, China was estimated to accumulate between 350 and 400 nuclear warheads, just exceeding Charles de Gaulle's force de frappe and 15 times short of the U.S. arsenal.
+Regarding military development in China, by 2022, China was estimated to accumulate between 350 and 400 nuclear warheads, just exceeding Charles de Gaulle's force de frappe and 15 times short of the U.S. arsenal.
 The disparity of the delivery means is even greater.
-As of 2023, China has not yet introduced its first intercontinental bomber.
-The longest-range Chinese Xian H-6 bombers can reach Guam.
-The Soviet bombers could reach the continental United States on a one-way suicide mission; the best Chinese bombers are good enough only for a half-way suicide mission.
+As of 2023, China has not yet introduced its first intercontinental bomber, the longest-range Chinese Xian H-6 bombers can only reach Guam.

-Moreover, the Chinese nuclear force remains unsophisticated and highly vulnerable.
-The official Chinese nuclear doctrine is "assured retaliation," as distinguished from "assured destruction," or "minimum deterrence."
-In case of attack, China would only retaliate, not destroy the aggressor.
-But there is little evidence that even the retaliation is assured.
-The US force stationed in Guam alone might eliminate China's nuclear arsenal in one conventional strike, leaving China for assured retaliation a little more than the traditional "millet plus rifles."

 As of 2023, China has two outdated Kuznezov-type aircraft carriers.
 When China purchased the first, analysts supposed that it would serve as a tourist attraction like Soviet carriers Kiev and Minsk used to.
 The Chinese anti-hegemonic challenge is like horizon - never gets closer.
-Decades pass and the US fleet continues to maneuver around Taiwan without the Chinese counterpart around Cuba.